frontrowhealth/brand-library/README.md

 7. Click "Save".
 8. Exit out of the settings modal.

+#### Add provider count metafield values for targeted products

+*You can skip this step if you already have v1 of the widget setup.*

+1. Navigate to the "Products" section in the left hand navigation.
+2. Select the product you want to add a provider count for.
+3. Scroll to the bottom of the page.
+Add the value in the new metafield input.
+Save the product.
+4. Repeat this process for any other products you have the provider count for.

-#### Add code snippet to product details page
+#### Add quantitative code snippet to product details page

-*If you already have v1 of the widget setup, replace the code in frontrow-widget.liquid with the content of `./shopify/frontrow-widget.liquid`*
+*If you already have the quantitative widget setup, replace the code in `frontrow-widget.liquid` with the content of `./shopify/frontrow-widget.liquid`*

 1. Navigate to the "Online Store" section in the left hand navigation.
 2. On the themes page, select the three dots icon and go to "Edit Code".